Matthieu-LAURENT39/LifeSignal/README.md

 - **Oasis Sapphire** is one of the only blockchains offering **confidential smart contracts**, ideal for our use case where privacy is *not optional*.
 - **Walrus** offers decentralized, low-cost cold storage with better read/write ergonomics and availability than IPFS — perfect for sensitive data that might remain untouched for years.
-- **Chainlink Automation** is the most robust decentralized automation layer, with widespread adoption and long-term reliability — great for our “proof-of-life” mechanism.
-- **Self** as our identity solution because it allows users to prove liveness and identity in a fully private, self-sovereign way, without revealing any personal data on-chain.
-Unlike World ID, which requires biometric verification and introduces more centralized trust assumptions, Self aligns better with our vision of privacy-first inheritance, where users stay in control of their identity and legacy.

 ---